SiddharthSunilPatil/arrow-physiotherapy/README.md

 **2. Setting up the environment**

 2.1.
 Navigate to the cloned repository: cd <repository-name>
 2.2.
-Create a virtual environment: conda create -p venv python=3.9 -y 2.3.
+Create a virtual environment: conda create -p venv python=3.9 -y
+2.3.
 Activate the environment: conda activate venv/

 **3. Installing dependencies**

 3.1.
 Install all required dependencies using: pip install -r requirements.txt

 **4. Configuring API keys and secrets**

 4.1.
-Inside the repository, create the following folder if it does not already exist: .streamlit/ 4.2.
-Inside .streamlit/, create a file named secrets.toml.
+Inside the repository, create the following folder if it does not already exist: .streamlit/
+4.2.
+Inside .streamlit/, create a file named secrets.toml
 4.3.
 Add your Google Places API key in the following format:places_api_key = "YOUR_GOOGLE_PLACES_API_KEY"
 ⚠️ Note: Do not commit secrets.toml to GitHub
 This file is required for live competitor and hospital lookup

 **5. Verifying data availability**

 5.1.
-Ensure the following data files exist in the data/ directory: df_reduced.parquet (Statistics Canada census data) gdf_physio_DGUID.parquet (physiotherapy clinics) gdf_hospitals_DGUID.parquet (hospitals & walk-in clinics)
+Ensure the following data files exist in the data/ directory:
+df_reduced.parquet (Statistics Canada census data)
+gdf_physio_DGUID.parquet (physiotherapy clinics)
+gdf_hospitals_DGUID.parquet (hospitals & walk-in clinics)

 These files are preprocessed and required for the dashboard to function correctly.

 **6. Running the application locally**

 6.1.
 Execute the following command to launch the Streamlit app: streamlit run app.py

 ## Repository Structure
 ```text